 Under federal law, in most cases, a loan servicer must wait until you're over 120 days' delinquent before officially starting a foreclosure.
 (12 C.F.R. § 1024.41).
 This preforeclosure period is an excellent time to submit an application to your servicer asking for an alternative to foreclosure.
 You might be able to stay in your home by working out a repayment plan or modification, for example, or give it up without going through a foreclosure in a short sale or deed in lieu of foreclosure.

 Federal law also provides other protections to homeowners facing a foreclosure.

 Before the foreclosure can start, Washington law usually requires the bank to send most borrowers what’s commonly called a “meet and confer” notice.
 This notice explains the right to meet to discuss foreclosure alternatives.
-If the borrower asks for a meeting, the bank can’t issue a notice of default for 90 days.
-If the borrower doesn’t ask for a meeting, the bank can proceed with the foreclosure 30 days after sending the notice and satisfying certain requirements, like trying to contact the borrower by phone.
+If the borrower asks for a meeting, the bank can’t issue a notice of default for 90 days from the date of the letter.
+If the borrower doesn’t ask for a meeting, the bank can proceed with the foreclosure 30 days after satisfying certain requirements, like trying to contact the borrower by phone.
 (Wash.
 Rev. Code § 61.24.031).

 The bank or trustee (the third party that handles nonjudicial foreclosures) mails a notice of default to the borrower 30 days before recording or serving a notice of sale (see below).
 The bank also posts the notice in a conspicuous place on the property or personally serves the notice of default on the borrower.
 (Wash.
 Rev. Code § 61.24.030).